k2view-academy/K2View-Academy/articles/38_bi_integration/02_Permissions_Setup.md

 **Note:**

-- Fabric BI is based on Exago, so the names of the folders and reports are based on Exago.
+- Since Fabric BI is based on ExagoBI, the names of the folders and reports are also based on ExagoBI.
-- If the user that is logged into BI Designer is not assigned any access rules, he will get a read-only access to the Fabric BI (that is, Exago) folders and reports.
+- If the user that is logged into BI Designer is not assigned any access rules, he will get a read-only access to the Fabric BI (that is, ExagoBI) folders and reports.
 - If the user is an owner of a folder or a report, he will have full access to it regardless of the access level assigned to his role on this folder/report.

 **How Do I Set an Access Level?**